96th Infantry Division (United States): World War II combat chronicle

+The division was inactivated on 3 February 1946, at Camp Anza, California.

-Postwar
+Postwar infantry division 1946–1965

-The division commenced its Army Reserve role in December 1946, commanded by Colonel Ross J. Wilson of Kalispell, Montana.
+The division was reactivated within the Army Reserve on 31 December 1946, commanded by Colonel Ross J. Wilson of Kalispell, Montana.
 The division headquarters was Fort Missoula, Montana.
 Major units were located at Great Falls, Montana, Phoenix, Arizona, and Salt Lake City.
 The division appears to have kept the 381st, 382nd, and 383rd Infantry Regiments.
 In August 1948, Colonel LeRoy H. Anderson of Conrad, Montana was appointed as the Commander.
 The headquarters moved to Helena, Montana, and then transferred to Fort Douglas, Utah in 1962.
 Major General Michael B. Kauffman was named commander, followed by Brigadier General Ray D. Free.
+Within four months in 1963 the division became first an operational headquarters, then a command headquarters.
+The 96th Command Headquarters was inactivated on 31 December 1965.

-The division was inactivated in December 1965, although some elements of the division remained active within the newly activated 191st Infantry Brigade.
+However some previous elements of the division remained active within the newly activated 191st Infantry Brigade.

+Reserve headquarters from 1967

 On 22 December 1967, the Department of the Army announced that Salt Lake City, Utah had been chosen as the site for one of the eighteen new nationwide Army Reserve Command (ARCOM) headquarters.
 The ARCOM would command all Army Reserve units in Utah, Idaho and Montana.
 In March 1968, the number "96" was assigned to the command.
 The Department of the Army allowed ARCOMs to wear the shoulder sleeve insignia and numerical designation of previously active infantry divisions but did not convey upon ARCOMs the lineages of those divisions, as it is against Army policy for TDA units, such as ARCOMs, to perpetuate the lineages of TO&E units, such as divisions.
 Also in March the 259th Quartermaster Battalion, an ARCOM unit in Pleasant Grove, Utah was ordered to active duty.
 In September, the 259th transferred overseas for duty in Vietnam and served with distinction, being awarded the Meritorious Unit Commendation.
 It was released from active duty on 18 September 1969.
 Sterling R. Ryser succeeded Major General Free as ARCOM commander in early 1969.
 In 1971 with the merger of the Fourth and Fifth Army areas, the 96th ARCOM's span of command was increased to include North Dakota, South Dakota, Wyoming, and Colorado.
 In 1973 the command was again reorganized, gaining the state of New Mexico and losing North and South Dakota.